Mission 001

 // WHAT IT DOES

-Sampler is like Simpler's older sibling.
-Where Simpler loads one audio file and lets you play it, Sampler lets you load dozens of samples and assign each one to a specific key range and velocity range — so a piano sounds different at C2 vs C5, and a soft press sounds different from a hard one.
+is like 's older sibling.
+Where loads one audio file and lets you play it, lets you load dozens of samples and assign each one to a specific key range and — so a piano sounds different at C2 vs C5, and a soft press sounds different from a hard one.

 ▸ WHY YOU CARE